 What are the implications of where I put Chemistry on my list of subject choices?

 About the decision ...

 What is Natural Sciences policy on students who resit a qualification?

 What is Natural Sciences policy on students taking a gap year?

 Why is Chemistry more competitive than other subjects?

 What is Natural Sciences attitude if I am not taking all Science subjects?

 Does Natural Sciences collect UMS marks or use the TMUA?

 Will my first year marks count towards my final degree classification ?

-The University Admissions Office has also prepared answers to a more general list of frequently asked questions.
+The University Recruitment and Admissions Team has also prepared answers to a more general list of frequently asked questions.